 Second Grade Curriculum Overview

-At the beginning of each school year, students are tested using Iowa Tests of Basic Skills (ITBS), Dynamic Indicators of Basic Early Literacy Skills (DIBELS) and Measures of Academic Progress (MAP) systems to determine the course of curriculum for each individual child for the upcoming year.
+At the beginning of each school year, students are tested utilizing Measures of Academic Progress (MAP) Testing to determine the course of curriculum for each individual child for the upcoming year.
+Testing is done again in the middle and end of the year to determine if we are meeting the needs of each student.

 Religion